 - Add 1/2 teaspoon salt, 1 tablespoon water, and 2 teaspoons vanilla.
 Stir it together.

 - Add 1 cup all-purpose flour, spooned and leveled.
-That means take a large spoon and add flour to your measuring cup, then level off the top.
-Stir in the flour until just barely incorporated.***
+That means take a large spoon and add flour to your measuring cup, then level off the top with something flat like a butter knife.
+Stir in the flour with a wooden spoon until just barely incorporated.

 - Do not over mix.
 Over-mixed batter makes for a tough brownie, which is not what we're going for.
 You want soft, tender brownies!
-Once that last egg has been mixed in thoroughly, stop messing with it.
+Once you don't see any more flour streaks, stop messing with it.

 - Scrape the batter into the prepared pan and spread to the edges.

 - Sprinkle 1 and 1/4 cups chocolate chips evenly over the batter.
 Use your spatula to gently fold it in.
 If you add the chocolate chips to the batter before pouring it into the pan, they tend to melt and swirl on you.
 Which might be okay with you.
 I prefer my chocolate to stay in chip form so that when you bite into a brownie you get tiny little pools of chocolate.
 Mmm.

-- Bake at 350 for about 25 minutes.
+- Bake at 350 for about 25-30 minutes.
 The edges should be set.
 The center of the pan should not wobble when you shake it.
 I always do the toothpick test: poke a toothpick in the center of the brownies and if there is no wet batter sticking to it, it's done.
 (If there is, leave it in for a couple more minutes) Be sure to poke a couple times so that you know you're not poking into a melted chocolate chip.
-Every oven is different, so you are going to have to use your bet judgment here on the bake time!
+Every oven is different, so you are going to have to use your best judgment here on the bake time!
 Do NOT over bake, or the brownies will be too dry.
 In my opinion, slightly under baked is better than over baked.
 Keep in mind that the brownies will firm up as they cool.